liveforone/liveforone/README.md

 <pre>
 I'm Backend Software Engineer.
 I have a desire to learn more and grow more.
-I love node.js, It can make website fastly.
-And i love Java - spring too, it is basic of oop-website.
+My main stack is Java-Spring & Jpa
 I love backend.
-Make serverside is very funny.
+Making serverside is very funny.
-In Last, I always use builder pattern.
 </pre>
 <h2>School</h2>
 <p>